rubenhbaca/announcements_mission/README.md

 ## Getting Started
 1. You can create an account by registering (This will give you access to the platform).

-1. After registering you can log into the platform and review the announcements.
+1. After registering you can log into the platform and review the announcements by clicking announcements on the main menu.